soupi/learn-haskell-blog-generator/src/06-errors_and_files/03-exceptions.md

 > for `catches` to take as input.
 > This pattern is rarely useful, but I've included it here to avoid confusion.

-And if we wanted to catch any all all exceptions, we'd catch `SomeException`:
+And if we wanted to catch any exception, we'd catch `SomeException`:

 ```hs
 main :: IO ()